parkerhill/flash-app-multilingual-phrases/README.md

 - **Voice Configuration:** Ensure that the text-to-speech voices are correctly configured on your system.
 - **Data Files:** Verify that the CSV files are correctly formatted and located in the `data` directory.

-By following these instructions, you and your fellow students can easily set up and run the Multilingual Phrase Flashcard App.
+Following these instructions, you can easily set up and run the Multilingual Phrase Flashcard App.
 Enjoy practicing and enhancing your language skills!